Print This Bible Study

 Mordecai — Exalted

-But, just as the book of Esther doesn’t end with the destruction of Haman and his ten sons, neither does Scripture end with the destruction of the Antichrist and his ten-kingdom confederacy.
-Scripture ends the same way in which the book of Esther ends — the Jewish people exalted in a kingdom, following the destruction of their enemies (cf. Deuteronomy 30:1-10; Isaiah 2:1-4; Joel 3:12-21).
+But, just as the book of Esther doesn’t end with the destruction of Haman and his ten sons, neither does Scripture end with the destruction of Antichrist and his ten-kingdom confederacy.
+Scripture brings matters to a conclusion in this respect the same way in which the book of Esther foreshadows these same events and brings them to a conclusion in the type — the Jewish people exalted in a kingdom, following the destruction of their enemies (cf. Deuteronomy 30:1-10; Isaiah 2:1-4; Joel 3:12-21).

-Though the Antichrist will be seeking the destruction of the Jewish people, God, through His sovereign control of matters, will use the Antichrist’s efforts to bring about the very thing which He Himself desires.
-God will use the fires of this coming time of trouble to bring His people to a place of repentance.
+Though Antichrist will be seeking the destruction of the Jewish people, God, through His sovereign control of all things, will use Antichrist’s efforts to bring about the very thing that He Himself desires.
+God will use this man, who will be responsible for the without-parallel-in-history judgments that will befall those on the earth during this coming time of trouble, to bring His people to the place of repentance (Revelation 17:16, 17).

 The matter will be exactly as seen in another type — the Israelites in Egypt during Moses’ day.
-They, because of the severity of the bondage under an Assyrian ruler, were brought to a place where they were left with no choice but to call upon the God of their fathers.
-God used the vain efforts of this Assyrian ruler to bring His people to the end of themselves.
+They, because of the severity of the bondage under an Assyrian ruler, were brought to a place where they were left with no choice other than to call upon the God of their fathers.
+God used the vain efforts of this Assyrian ruler to bring His people to the end of themselves (Exodus 9:15, 16).